Lara’s Story (the Long Version)

 I first became “a patient” over 30 years ago at the age of 16.
 During a soccer game, I experienced a medical emergency out of the blue — a type of muscular syndrome in my legs so exceptionally rare I became only the second case in the medical literature at the time (elsewhere I have shared that story, along with photographs that require a warning).
 I required several emergency surgeries and a 6 week long hospitalization.
 After nearly losing my right leg to the rare disorder, it then erupted in the left leg as soon as I was out of a wheelchair and onto crutches.
 So I was now at risk of losing that leg too.
 The doctors did not know what to make of me, and I became a “medically interesting case.”

-During these years of illness, I recovered from the haunting pain in my legs and experienced some years of remission.
-Over time, I got better, from all of it.
-I again experienced a long stretch of health.
+During these years of illness, I somehow recovered from the haunting pain in my legs and experienced some years of remission.
+Over time, I got better from all of it and experienced a long stretch of health.

 Then a pain began in my left leg behind the knee in 2018, and while all the other issues had long been resolved, this new pain became debilitating.
-Apparently, my motor nerve had somehow become entrapped and strangled by scar tissue adhesions, a decidedly structural issue.
-It created a severe contracture of my left knee, meaning I cannot straighten my leg and it is always bent.
-Because my other surgeries had been successful in stopping the progression of the acute compartment syndromes, and surgeries 13, 14, and 15 had been successful in remedying the neuromas and nerve entrapments of other branches of the same nerve, I still believed in surgical intervention for this new issue.
+Apparently, my peroneal nerve (a motor nerve) had become entrapped and strangled by scar tissue adhesions following all the surgeries, a decidedly structural issue.
+This created a severe contracture of my left knee, meaning my leg is always bent and can’t straighten.
+Because all my other surgeries had been successful — the first dozen in stopping the progression of the acute compartment syndromes, and surgeries 13, 14, and 15 in remedying the neuromas and nerve entrapments of other branches of that same nerve — I still believed in surgical intervention.

 I had what I called my “last hope” operation (surgery # 16) on Christmas Eve 2018.
-It not only failed, but it made my nerve pain far worse.
+It not only failed, but made my nerve pain far worse.
 I became desperate for relief.
-The pain had ravaged my body and my relationships, it upended my career and my confidence, and it made me not even trust my own perceptions of reality.
+The pain had ravaged my body and my relationships, it upended my career and my confidence, and it even made me unable to trust my own perceptions of reality.
 I was demoralized and quickly losing hope.

 Ah, but wait for it!

 My pain story does not end there, however.
 In the spring of 2021, the chronic nerve pain behind my left knee yet again became unrelenting and progressively debilitating.
-My knee contracture had gotten so much worse, my left foot was no longer even able to reach the ground.
-I resisted the idea that the increased pain was structural and worked my mindbody tools to the max.
-When these failed to touch the pain that I became housebound and unable to walk, I knew it was time to return to the world of medicine.
-This was not easy for me, as it had been a source of intense trauma, hurt, and invalidation for so long.
-Here is where I credit my empowerment work with enabling me to muster the courage to even get to the doctors, and, once there, having the strong voice I needed to advocate for myself.
+My knee contracture had gotten worse, and when standing my left foot could not reach the ground, requiring crutches to walk.
+I resisted the idea that the increased pain was in any way structural and worked my mindbody tools to the max.
+When these failed to touch the pain and I was disabled and housebound, it was time to return to the medical world.
+This was not easy, as it had long been a source of trauma and invalidation.
+I credit my empowerment work with enabling me to muster the courage to even get myself to the doctors, and, once there, having the strong voice I needed to advocate for myself.

-It turns out my left peroneal nerve had become “completely matted down by a tremendous amount of scar that adhered the nerve to a nearby tendon,” (quoting the surgical report).
+It turns out my left peroneal nerve had become “completely matted down by a tremendous amount of scar that adhered the nerve to a nearby tendon,” (quoting the surgical report of surgery # 17).
 Yep.
-I had to have surgery # 17.
-This was a terrifying prospect, as the risk was losing function of my lower leg while also making the pain worse not better.
-I am allergic to opiate pain medications, and so it would be an especially painful and difficult recovery.
+17. It was terrifying to risk losing function of leg and making the pain worse.
+I am allergic to opiates, so it would be an especially painful recovery.

 In September 2022, my new surgeon liberated the nerve, and it was clear from the findings that I would not have been able to walk without crutches again had I not had the surgery.
 “No wonder you could not even move your leg without severe nerve pain,” said the surgeon.
-My nerve had been tethered by scar tissue adhesions to my lateral knee tendon, and was strangled in a way that would have caused progressive damage to its motor function.
-After a truly brutal rehabilitation period (“hitting a nerve” is a saying implying extreme pain for a reason), my body learned to walk again and I learned with urgent gratitude the importance of “the work,” even when there is “structural” causes of pain.
+My nerve had been tethered by scar tissue adhesions to a tendon, which would have caused progressive damage to my motor function.
+After a brutal rehabilitation period (“hitting a nerve” is a saying implying extreme pain for a reason), my body learned to walk again and I learned the importance of “the work,” even when there is “structural” causes of pain.

 Ah, but wait for it….